shamayun/Credit_Risk_Analysis/README.md

 * All the above models utilized to perform the credit risk analysis display weak precision in determining if a credit risk is high.
 * The Ensemble models brought a lot more accuracy on the sensitivity of the high risk credits.
 * The EasyEnsembleClassifier model shows a recall of 92% so it detects almost all high risk credit.
 With a low precision, a lot of low risk credits are still falsely detected as high risk, which would penalize the bank's credit strategy.

-* I would recommend the bank to use EasyEnsembleClassifier model among all models used, because of improved accuracy.
+**Recommendation:** I would recommend the bank to use EasyEnsembleClassifier model among all models used, because of improved accuracy.